tiangolo/full-stack/docker-swarm-cluster-deploy.md

     -H unix:///var/run/docker.sock
 ```

-You will be able to access the web UI at `https://portainer.<your domain>`.
+You will be able to securely access the web UI at `https://portainer.<your domain>` using the created username and password.

 ## cAdvisor